radumarg/lambdaQ/doc/development-plan.md

 - Support for declaring and using quantum and classical registers, see [25] for example and [26] section 2.1.
     - Constant registers (qconst): an operator having a constant register as input may not modify it.
     - Void register (qvoid) is guaranteed to be empty at the beginning of execution, useful when implementing Oracles as classical functions.
-    - Scratch register (qscratch) is assumed to be empty at the beginning of an operation and must be left empty after the operation is done.
+    - Scratch register (qscratch) is assumed to be empty at the beginning of an operation and must be left empty after the operation has finished.
    - Declaring quantum data type with advanced semantics as exemplified above may require facilities for automatic uncomputation and qubit borrowing [23].
 - Functions can be used as subroutines.
 Add modules and the ability to import code.
 Add a standard library.
 - Circuits can be encapsulated as classical functions - parametrized circuits.
 See for example boxing (and unboxing) operation where a circuit describing a linear operation is promoted as classical data and thus be reused multiple times as parts of a larger circuit (Quipper [9] and QWIRE [14]).